osmocom/osmo-iuh/README.md

-osmo-iuh - Osmocom Iuh and HNB-GW implementation
+osmo-iuh - Osmocom Iuh implementation
 ================================================

-This repository contains a C-language implementation of the 3GPP Iuh interface, together with a HNB-GW (Home NodeB Gateway).
+This repository contains a C-language implementation of the 3GPP Iuh interface.
 You can use it to interface Iuh-speaking femtocells/small cells to Iu-speaking MSCs and SGSNs.

 It is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications project.